dauntlesspotato/sivt-troubleshooting/README.md

 ![Alt text](/../screenshots/images/vSphere-network-diagram.png?raw=true "Network Diagram")

-netcat is faster, but some security people do not like it being used on their networks.
+netcat is faster, but some security folks do not like it being used on their networks.

 ![Alt text](/../screenshots/images/curl-test-example.jpg?raw=true "Curl Test Example")